m-daniela/chat-app/Notes/Final/thesis4.md

 # Existing Technologies

-In this section, some of the most popular end-to-end encryption protocols will be presented, along with the security analyses conducted throughout the time and their findings.
+In this chapter, some of the most popular end-to-end encryption protocols will be discussed, along with the security analyses conducted throughout the time and their findings.

-## Signal protocol
+## Signal

 The Signal protocol is one of the leading end-to-end encryption protocols at the moment.
 The applications using this protocol are Signal, Whatsapp, Facebook Messenger (Secret chats), Skype (Private conversations) and Wire.